pingcap/docs/basic-sql-operations.md

 - DML (Data Manipulation Language): It is used to manipulate application related records.

-- DQL (Data Query Language)：It is used to query the records after conditional filtering.
+- DQL (Data Query Language): It is used to query the records after conditional filtering.

 - DCL (Data Control Language): It is used to define access privileges and security levels.